ajisafet/mystockwebserviceapp/README.md

 Replace the following fields with an appropriate value:

 $DAYS - Is a place holder for reporting the last N days of the closing price for a stock, $STOCK.
-The default if it isn't set is 3.
+The default, if it isn't set, is 3.

 $STOCK - The 1 to 4 letter symbol for a company's stock (i.e. MSFT for Microsoft, AMZN for Amazon).
 The default is MSFT if environment variable isn't set.